nikkobilitza/GDPoweR-Data-Visualization/README.md

 $time_drop_off: Time when the order was completed.
 Format this as a date-time value (e.g., "2023-01-01 01:00:00").

 Location data:
-This can be represented in one of two ways:
 Separate columns for longitude and latitude: For each location type (accepted, pick-up, and drop-off), provide separate columns for longitude and latitude.
 Each column should contain numeric values.
-Location data in "POINT(longitude latitude)" format: Instead of separate columns for longitude and latitude, provide location data in the format "POINT(longitude latitude)".
-If you choose this format, delete the columns for longitude and latitude and add the data under the following columns:
-$accepted_at_location
-$picked_up_at_location
-$dropped_off_at_location
-After formatting the location data as "POINT(longitude latitude)", follow the provided R script to extract the coordinates for analysis.
-This will ensure that the location data is properly handled and ready for analysis.

 DATAFRAME 4: geolocation
 Unit of observation: gelocation pings